-- 2. Click on Open System Restore, then Next. - Click on he restore point you want, click on Next, then Finish.
-A confirmation message box appears. - 4.
-Click on Yes.
+- 1. Click on Start S > Control Panel > System and Security > Action Center, then click on Recovery. - 2.
+Click on Open System Restore, then Next. - Click on he restore point you want, click on Next, then Finish.
+A confirmation message box appears. - Click on Yes.
 Your system is restored using the restore point you specified.
 This process may take several minutes, and may restart your computer.